 More recently, the cost of prescription pharmaceuticals has been the subject of considerable discussion in the United States.
 Congress has begun developing legislation and the Trump Administration has proposed and begun implementing regulatory reforms to further increase transparency around prices and price increases, lower out-of-pocket costs for consumers, and decrease spending on prescription drugs by government programs.
 Congress has conducted or is in the process of conducting inquiries into the prescription drug industry's pricing practices.
-The Trump Administration's budget proposal for fiscal year 2019 contained additional drug price control measures that could be enacted in future legislation, including, for example, measures to end Medicare Part B coverage of medications and to shift those medication costs to Medicare Part D, to allow some states to negotiate prescription drug prices under Medicaid and to eliminate cost sharing for generic drugs for low-income patients.
 While several proposed reform measures will require Congress to pass legislation to become effective, Congress and the Trump Administration have each indicated that it will continue to seek new legislative and/or regulatory measures to address prescription drug costs.
 At the state level, legislatures are increasingly passing legislation and states are implementing regulations designed to control spending on, and patient out-of-pocket costs for, drug products.
 Implementation of cost containment measures or other healthcare reforms that affect the pricing and/or availability of drug products may impact our ability to generate revenue, attain or maintain profitability, or commercialize products for which we may receive regulatory approval in the future.